palisadoes/pattoo-agents/docs/PATTOO-OS.md

 1. `pattoo-os-autonomousd.py` which will post `linux` system data in `json` format to a remote `pattoo` server
 1. `pattoo-os-spoked.py` which will make the same `linux` system data in `json` format available for viewing on the local server.
 This allows the server to be polled for data from remote servers running  `pattoo-os-hubd` software agents.
+1. `pattoo-os-hubd.py` which polls `pattoo-os-spoked` enables devices for data to be posted to the `patoo` server.

 Both daemons will require configuration files in one or more subdirectories of the `etc/`directory.
 See the configuration section for details.